Cloud Migration Solution

 - Manufacturing – GE, Philips, and Schneider Electric

-- Technology & Consumer Services – Apple, Netflix, Samsung, Adobe, Autodesk
+- Technology & Consumer Services – Apple, Netflix, Samsung, Adobe, and Autodesk

 Keep Pace with the Speed of Innovation

-Growing organizations need to support that growth with an architecture that can scale as needed; they are looking increasingly to the public cloud to address these needs.
-This is not a small market trend; in fact, by 2020, Gartner projects that 24% of the total addressable IT market will be in the cloud.¹ Right now, Gartner estimates that nearly one in five virtual machines (VMs) worldwide are already in the public cloud.
-Every organization will have their own unique reasons and constraints, but we have seen common drivers that customers consistently apply when migrating to the cloud:
+Growing organizations need to support that growth with an architecture that can scale as needed; they are looking increasingly to the public cloud to address these demands.
+This is not a small market trend.
+In fact, by 2022, Gartner projects that 28% of the total addressable IT market will be in the Cloud.¹ Today, Gartner estimates that nearly one in five virtual machines (VMs) worldwide are already in the public cloud.
+Every organization will have their unique reasons and constraints, but we have seen common drivers that customers consistently apply when migrating to the Cloud:

 Operational Cost Certainty